Want to travel the world with fellow free-spirits? Here’s everything you need to know about the co-travelling movement

 Co-working takes the hassle out of setting up your workspace, and introduces you to other freelancers like you.
 Co-travelling does the same for adventure.

 “I’m single and fiercely independent – I live alone and run my own business – but I booked the Bali trip because Flash Pack seemed to take the hassle out of an adventure,” says co-traveller Paul Grey.
-“I didn’t want to spend hours at a screen researching different options, so this is a trade-off between travelling with independence and autonomy, but also embarking on a trip that is formatted for you, and social.”
+“I didn’t want to spend hours at a screen researching different options, so [Flash Pack] is a trade-off between travelling with independence and autonomy, but also embarking on a trip that is formatted for you, and social.”

-New people will challenge you in unexpected ways
+The presence of new people will challenge you in unexpected ways

 Us humans are creatures of habit.
 We see the same colleagues day in, day out.
 Socially, we gravitate towards the circles we always have, and typically, these circles get smaller as we age.
 But it’s only when we step out of these deeply ingrained norms that we see what we’re missing.